 Abstract.
 In order to make livelihood viable, small and medium holders of agricultural holdings participate in non-farm activities such as wage work.
 This situation reduce the time devoted to agriculture and causes food insecurity but in other cases increases their agricultural productivity and welfare.
-This paper assess the role and determinants of non-farm wage labor (NFWL), agricultural productivity and well-being of holders of small and medium farms in Gaza and Maputo, Southern Mozambique.
-The study is based on the results database of the integrated agrarian survey of 2015, conducted by the Mozambique Ministry of Agriculture and Food Security.
-Thus, the families participating in NFWL were estimated, segmented by the sociodemographic, productive process and the family welfare indicators by province.
+This paper assess the role and determinants of non-farm wage labor (NFWL), agricultural productivity and welfare.
+This based on the results database of the integrated agrarian survey of 2015, conducted by the Mozambique Ministry of Agriculture and Food Security.
+Thus, the families participating in NFWL were estimated, segmented by the socio-demographic, productive process and the family welfare indicators by province.
 The findings show that 55.4% of the farmers occupied by the NFWL in 2015, a major contribution to employment.
 The factors associated with that participation were the relatively low age, large family size, being unmarried, male household Chief, relatively high schooling, small extension of cultivated land and low food reserve.
 This situation led to higher agricultural productivity and well-being among NFWL participants by high access to drinking water, domestic animals, cell phones and bicycles.
 This has led to a favorable self-assessment of the household's economic situation compared to the previous three years, suggesting that NFWL combined with agriculture can constitute a sustainable rural development policy strategy.